didalik/stellar-help-exchange/README.md

 # Automated self-test (Stellar TESTNET only)

 The TESTNET version of this program embeds an automated self-test.
-Run it to introduce yourself to the program.
+Run it to familiarize yourself with the program.

 TODO If you already have a HEX account on MAINNET, run it to earn some HEXA!